Krmx API

 User Authentication

-Right before a user joins the server, the server emits an authenticate event with some information about the user.
-Within this listener you have the ability to reject the user.
+Right before a connection links to a user, the server emits an authenticate event with some information about the connection.
+Within this listener you have the ability to reject that connection from linking to the user.

 import { Server } from '@krmx/server';